 Pain Relief for Brachial Plexus Injuries

 According to Dr. Andrew Elkwood, the lead author of this manuscript, “The most important goal, which is often overlooked, is to decrease pain.
 Paralysis can be very painful.
-Most patient complaints aren’t the paralysis, it’s the pain.
-You know the feeling when you hit your funny bone and that initial pain takes your breath away.
+Most patient complaints aren’t paralysis, it’s a pain.
+You know the feeling when you hit your funny bone, and that initial pain takes your breath away.
 Imagine hitting your funny bone and living with that initial pain 24/7.
 Alleviating that agony alone is huge.”

-The brachial plexus is a group of nerves that come from the spinal cord in the neck and extend down to the shoulder and arm.
-This network of nerves conducts signals from the spinal cord to the shoulder, arm and hand.
-When a person sustains injury to the shoulder, neck, or arm, the nerves of the brachial plexus may be damaged, causing loss of sensation, paralysis of the arm, or chronic pain.
+A brachial plexus is a group of nerves that come from the spinal cord in the neck and extend down to the shoulder and arm.
+This network of nerves conducts signals from the spinal cord to the shoulder, arm, and hand.
+When a person sustains an injury to the shoulder, neck, or arm, the nerves of the brachial plexus may be damaged, causing loss of sensation, paralysis of the arm, or chronic pain.

 This article highlights the outcomes of brachial plexus reconstruction using a muscle transfer procedure.
 All patients included in this series experienced a significant decrease in pain following treatment.
-33% of patients were able to decrease their pain medication use, while 50% of patients were able to discontinue use of all pain medication.
-Like any chronic pain, chronic brachial plexus pain may lead to a decreased quality of life, inability to work, psychological distress and an increased risk for opioid addiction.
+33% of patients were able to decrease their pain medication use, while 50% of patients were able to discontinue the use of all pain medication.
+Like any chronic pain, chronic brachial plexus pain may lead to a decreased quality of life, inability to work, psychological distress, and an increased risk for opioid addiction.
 When patients do not experience improvement from conservative treatment such as physical therapy and anti-inflammatory medications, surgical treatment should be considered.
-At The Institute for Advanced Reconstruction, our surgeons offer a number of different methods of brachial plexus reconstruction aimed to return patients to the best quality of life possible.
+At The Institute for Advanced Reconstruction, our plastic and reconstructive surgeons offer a number of different methods of brachial plexus reconstruction aimed at returning patients to the best quality of life possible.

 Interested in reading the full article?
 See the link below.